 When Should You Take A Pregnancy Test?

-If you need to determine pregnancy before 8 DPO you should talk to your healthcare provider.
-They may be able to do a urine test that is more sensitive or do a blood test to detect pregnancy.
+You should talk to your healthcare provider if you need to determine pregnancy before 8 DPO.
+They may be able to do a urine test or blood test that is more sensitive to detect pregnancy.